FareHarbor/fareharbor-docs/external-api/endpoints.md

 If it is necessary to change a booking to another date/time or change customer types/count, the booking must be cancelled and a new booking must be created.
 Rebooking is a shortcut for that process.

 To rebook an existing booking, specify the existing booking's UUID value for the `rebooking` property when creating a booking.
+Note: valid values for all properties required by the create booking request must be provided.

 Example request: